onlinecity/gatewayapi-docs/docs/rest.rst

     :<json string keyword: Keyword to search for :<json integer shortcode: ie. 451204
-    :>json string system: System using the keyword (gatewayapi/nimta) :>json boolean available: Is the keyword available
+    :>json string system: System using the keyword (gatewayapi) :>json boolean available: Is the keyword available
     :reqheader Authorization: API Token or OAuth bearer token
     :statuscode 200: no error, see json output